astronomer/docs/learn/custom-xcom-backends-tutorial.md

     - Creates a MinIO client using the credentials you saved in the `.env` file in [Step 3](#step-3-create-a-connection).
     - Creates a unique `filename` using the [`uuid` package](https://docs.python.org/3/library/uuid.html).
     - Uses the `run_id` and `task_id` from the Airflow context to define the `minio_key` under which the file will be saved in the bucket.
-    - Writes the `value` that is being pushed to XComs to a JSON file.
+    - Converts the `value` that is being pushed to XComs to a BytesIO object.
-    - Uploads the JSON file to the bucket.
+    - Uploads the BytesIO object to the MinIO bucket.
     - Creates a `reference_string` using the `minio_key` that is written to the Airflow metadata database as a regular XCom.

     The `.deserialize_value()` method:

     - Retrieves the `reference_string` for a given entry (`result`) from the Airflow metadata database using regular XComs.
-    - Downloads the JSON file at the `minio_key` contained in the `reference_string`.
+    - Downloads the BytesIO object at the `minio_key` contained in the `reference_string`.
-    - Reads the information from the JSON file.
+    - Reads the information from the BytesIO object.

 3. Open the `.env` file of your Astro Project and add the following line to set your XCom backend to the custom class: